mdrobek/watney/README.md

 Watney can now be started as follows:
 <code>$ watney -c conf/your-conf.ini</code>

-*Note*: There is currently a bug that forces watney to search for template files in the wrong resource folder!

 ## Acknowledgements
 Credits to whom credits belong.
 The following frameworks and code snippets provided a solid basis